clemsonciti/palmetto-documentation/docs/training/schedule.md

 where Zoom-based workshops are recorded and sent by request.
 All recordings will require Clemson's authentication to view.
 Downloading is not permitted.
 Please contact ithelp@clemson.edu for the link*

 Please click on Registration for each of the workshop below.
 The Registration link will be accessible 1 week prior to the workshop.
+You will need to use g.clemson.edu to access the form.
 Once done, our workshop facilitator will send the zoom link to your registered email few days before the workshop date.

 - [Introduction to Linux](workshop.md#introduction-to-linux)